Barrel: Sizes

 A barrel is one of several units of volume, with dry barrels, fluid barrels (UK beer barrel, US beer barrel), oil barrel, etc. The volume of some barrel units is double others, with various volumes in the range of about 100–200 L.

 English wine casks

-Pre-1824 definitions continued to be used in the US, the wine gallon of 231 cubic inches being the standard gallon for liquids (the corn gallon of 268.8 cubic inches for solids).
-In Britain, the wine gallon was replaced by the imperial gallon.
+The pre-1824 wine gallon continues to be used in the US, with 231 cubic inches being the standard gallon for liquids.
+In Britain and its colonies, the wine gallon was replaced by the imperial gallon in 1826.
 The tierce later became the petrol barrel.

-The tun was originally 256 gallons, which explains from where the quarter, 8 bushels or 64 (wine) gallons, comes.
+The tun was originally 256 gallons, which explains the origin of the quarter, 8 bushels or 64 (wine) gallons.

 Brewery casks

 Although it is common to refer to draught beer containers of any size as barrels, in the UK this is strictly correct only if the container holds 36 imperial gallons.
 The terms "keg" and "cask" refer to containers of any size, the distinction being that kegs are used for beers intended to be served using external gas cylinders.
 Cask ales undergo part of their fermentation process in their containers, called casks.

 Casks are available in several sizes, and it is common to refer to "a firkin" or "a kil" (kilderkin) instead of a cask.